syedabuthahir2024/kyverno-policy-enforcer/README.md

-# Enforce Automated k8s cluster security using kyverno policy generator and argocd
+# Enforce Automated k8s cluster security using kyverno policy generator

-In this project we will learn how to enforce policies, governence and compliance on your kubernetes cluster.
-Whether your kubernetes cluster is on AWS, Azure, GCP or on-premises, this project will work without any additional changes.

-To explain the project with examples, using this configuration you can

 1. Generate -> For example, Create a default network policy whenever a namespace is created.
 2. Validate -> For example, Block users from using `latest` tag in the deployment or pod resources.